0al-spec/Hyperprompt/DOCS/INPROGRESS/VSC-12_Extension_Documentation_Release.md

 1. ✅ README documents all commands and settings
 2. ✅ Release steps documented for VSIX packaging
 3. ✅ System requirements clearly stated
+4. ✅ VSIX packaging and installation executed successfully or noted as blocked

 ### 1.4 Constraints